WICG/attribution-reporting-api/trigger_attestation.md

 `report_id`, this infrastructure should neatly work to handle the "double spend" problem where attackers attempt to use tokens multiple times.

-## Future Extension: scalable public metadata for destination attestation
+## Future Extension: scalable public metadata for destination verification

 Currently, Private State Tokens supports a notion of "public metadata" that corresponds essentially to which signing key is used to generate a blind token.